1. What is the New Brunswick Home Care Survey?

 15. I want to complete a survey – what if I don’t receive one?

-Unfortunately, not all citizens will be asked to participate in this survey.
-In order to have the most accurate results, only citizens who have recently received home care services for which costs are entirely or partially covered by public funds are eligible to participate in this survey.
+In order to have the most accurate results, only some citizens who have recently received home care services for which costs are entirely or partially covered by public funds are eligible to participate in this survey.
 The New Brunswick Health Council is committed to actively engaging citizens in quality improvement.
 Even if you did not have a chance to participate in this survey, there will be other opportunities for you to make a difference in the health care system.

 16. Who do I call if I have any questions or concerns?